Feed on Posts or Comments

 Will substantive answers follow?
 I don’t think so.

-5 Responses to “Florida: The Hypocrisy of the “Academic Irresponsibility” Advocates”
+5 thoughts on “Florida: The Hypocrisy of the “Academic Irresponsibility” Advocates

 It does seem a tad odd that only evolution gets cited as needing more “academic freedom”, doesn’t it?
 Surely academic freedom also means teachers in cultural studies classes can present families headed by same sex couples as real families.
 Surely history teachers are academically free to teach Holocaust denial (and any other form of what we now call pseudo-history) if they want to.
 Surely if a chemistry teacher decides he doesn’t like the atomic theory of matter, out it goes!